fkamg/pdsnd_github/README.md

 Bikeshare project

 ### Description

 its about the bikeshare for chicago, washington and new yor city.
-Analysing information which includes the popular trips, stations, age etc
+Analysing information which includes the popular trips, stations,day,hour, age etc

 ### Files used
 chicago.csv